osg-htc/docs/docs/data/frontier-squid.md

 To configure the OSG Compute Element (CE) to know about your Frontier Squid service:

-1. On your CE host, edit `/etc/osg/config.d/01-squid.ini`
+1. On your CE host (which may be different than your Frontier Squid host), edit `/etc/osg/config.d/01-squid.ini`
     -   Make sure that `enabled` is set to `True`
     -   Set `location` to the hostname and port of your Frontier Squid service (e.g., `my.squid.host.edu:3128`)
     -   Leave the other settings at `DEFAULT` unless you have specific reasons to change them

-2. Run `osg-configure` to propagate the changes on your CE.
+2. Run `osg-configure -c` to propagate the changes on your CE.

 !!!
 Note
     You may want to finish other CE configuration tasks before running